These are my trading terms and conditions

-- Cancellation fee – we require 14 days’ notice to cancel care either on an HOURLY or LIVE IN basis.
-We schedule our bookings carefully and incur an opportunity cost for calls cancelled at short notice, so if care is cancelled without the required notice being given the remainder of the contracted period remaining, or 14 days of care will still be invoiced.
-In the event of a Customer passing away, we will reduce the charge for the first 3 days after death.
+- Cancellation fee – I require 14 days’ notice to cancel care or change the rate, for either HOURLY or LIVE IN care.
+I schedule bookings carefully and incur an opportunity cost for services cancelled at short notice.
+So if care is cancelled without the required notice being given the remainder of the contracted period remaining, or 14 days of care (whichever duration is smaller) will still be invoiced.
+In the event of a Client passing away, the cancellation fee will still apply.

-- Planned breaks and hospitals – we need 48 hours’ notice if you want to take a planned break – e.g. a holiday or hospital appointment.
-If we do not receive 48 hours prior notice, we will charge for the Services planned to be delivered during the first 48 hours.
+- Planned breaks and hospitals – I need 48 hours notice if you want to take a planned break – e.g. for a holiday or hospital appointment.
+If I do not receive 48 hours prior notice, I will charge for the Services planned to be delivered during the first 48 hours.
 It is expected that the Services will recommence on your return.
-If you wish to cancel the Services permanently, you must give us at least 14 days’ notice.
+If you wish to cancel the Services permanently, you must give me at least 14 days’ notice.

-- Late payment fee – £25 per invoice is charged each time you fail to pay our invoice on time, and this represents the administrative costs of recovering your late payment.
+- Late payment fee – £25 per invoice may be charged each time you fail to pay our invoice on time, and this represents the stress and administrative costs of recovering your late payment.
 In addition, we may also charge late payment interest.
 If there is going to be a problem with payment please let me know in good time so alternate arrangements can be made and costs avoided.

 - Carers’ costs – If I accompany you on excursions, you will need to pay my expenses.